Inner London Education Authority: History of London Education

 The ILEA’s Impact on London Education

-The things the ILEA did changed education in inner London.
-They were all about trying new ways of teaching, changing what students learned, and giving support to make education better for everyone.
-But they also had some problems and people didn’t always agree with them.
-These challenges affected how they did things and what people thought of them in the end.
+The things the ILEA did change education in inner London, mainly through comprehensive education reforms.
+They were all about trying new ways of teaching, changing what students learned, and giving support to make comprehensive education better for everyone.

 FAQs: